blueriver/MuraFuseGuard/README.md

 1. You must purchase FuseGuard.
 2. Place the fuseguard package in your web root.
-3. Configure FuseGuard to use the same datasource as Mura.
+3. Configure FuseGuard.
+It does not need to use the same datasource.
 4. Install this plugin.